walexospina/qa-web-fashionhub/README.md

 Ensure the following are installed on your local machine:

-Node.js and npm: for managing dependencies and running scripts.
+**Node.js and npm**: for managing dependencies and running scripts.
-Docker: for running the FashionHub application in a container install this [Docker image](https://hub.docker.com/r/pocketaces2/fashionhub-demo-app)
+**Docker**: for running the FashionHub application in a container install this [Docker image](https://hub.docker.com/r/pocketaces2/fashionhub-demo-app)

 ## Installation

-Clone the repository
+1. Clone the repository into a folder.

-### Install project dependencies:
+2. Go to the project root directory and install dependencies:
    `npm install`

+All the dependencies from package.json would be installed in node_modules folder.

-### Setup the environment variables:
+## Setup the environment variables:

-This project uses different environments with specific configurations for local, staging, and production.
-Configure the environment variables by creating the following .env files:
+This project supports multiple environments, each with its specific configuration.
+Here’s a guide to configuring these variables for local, staging, and production environments:

+1. Create .env files for each environment: These files store environment-specific settings and should be created in the project root directory.

+2. Define variables for each environment:

+`.env`: For global settings that don’t change between environments.
+`.env.local`: Settings specific to local development.
+This is used when running tests locally.
+`.env.staging`: Settings for the staging environment, useful for testing in an environment similar to production.
+`.env.production`: Settings for production deployment.

+3. **_Sample Variables_** : Add the following variables based on your environment:

 `.env`